isc-projects/stork/doc/usage.rst

 Administrator Reference Manual (ARM):
 `Host Reservation in DHCPv4 <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#host-reservation-in-dhcpv4>`_
 and `Host Reservation in DHCPv6 <https://kea.readthedocs.io/en/latest/arm/dhcp6-srv.html#host-reservation-in-dhcpv6>`_.
-If multiple identifiers are present for a reservation, the reservation is assigned when at least one of the identifiers matches the received DHCP packet.

-The second column, ``IP Reservations``, includes the static assignments of the IP addresses and/or delegated prefixes to the clients.
-There may be one or more IP reservations for each host.
+The next two columns contain the static assignments of the IP addresses and/or delegated prefixes to the clients.
+There may be one or more such IP reservations for each host.

 The ``Hostname`` column contains an optional hostname reservation, i.e., the hostname assigned to the particular client by the DHCP servers via the